HIPAA and Ransomware: Protect Against Attacks and Violation Penalties

 Cyberattacks generally use ransomware that infects your computers, encrypts your files, and then the hacker demands you pay a ransom to get your own files back.
 To make matters worse, HIPAA then considers these files compromised, which means you could be subject to significant penalties and fines.
 Unless you know what to do…

 That's where HIPAA and data management expert, John Brewer, can help.
-During his upcoming 60-minute online training session, you will receive step-by-step, plain-English tactics that you can easily implement to protect your practice from these dangerous predators.
+During his 60-minute online training session, you will receive step-by-step, plain-English tactics that you can easily implement to protect your practice from these dangerous predators.

 One innocent click on an email that’s infected with ransomware, and your ability to see patients can grind to a halt.
 And if this happens, how much would you pay to get access to your patient records again?
 Hackers know how important this data is to you, and that you need it to run your practice.
 The best way to avoid a situation like this is to be prepared.